wso2/docs-is/en/identity-server/7.0.0/docs/quick-starts/react.md

 !!! note

-    Asgardeo-branded SDKs can be used to build applications to work with the all WSO2 identity suite of products that includes WSO2 Identity Server (WSO2 IS), WSO2 Private Identity Cloud (WSO2 PIC), and Asgardeo.
+    Asgardeo-branded SDKs can be used to build apps to work with the all WSO2 identity suite of products that includes WSO2 Identity Server (WSO2 IS), WSO2 Private Identity Cloud (WSO2 PIC), and Asgardeo.

 ## Add `<AuthProvider />` to your app